thatdevgirl/javascript-workshop/deck.md

 The 'container' we use to store a value is called a **variable**.
 Remember these properties of a variable:
 - A variable has a **name** and a **value**.
 - The value can change.

+Note:
+The first step to learning the fundamentals of JS involves learning to tell our program to remember (store) values.
+This helps us use them later on!

 ---